liquidz00/Patcher/README.md

   - Client Secret

 ### Installation

-> [!NOTE]
-> Patcher can now be conveniently installed via `pip`.
-Please note that while Patcher is installed as a package, it is meant to be used as a command line tool and not as an imported library.

-> **About the package name**: The pip package is called `patcherctl` because the name `patcher` was already taken on PyPI.
-Despite this, the project itself is referred to as Patcher.

-**Run the Installer**
+Patcher can be installed via `pip`:

 ```shell
 pip install patcherctl
 ```
+> [!NOTE]
+> Please note that while Patcher is installed as a package, it is meant to be used as a command line tool and not as an imported library.

+*Why `patcherctl?` The pip package is called patcherctl because the name patcher was already taken on PyPI.
+Despite this, the project itself is referred to as Patcher*

 ### Usage
 After installation, you can generate reports by running the main script.
 You can specify the output directory for the reports and choose to generate PDF reports alongside Excel files.